Brendonovich/webdirections-2023/slides.md

 *click*
 - RHF gives us this `FormProvider` we can consume with `useFormContext` *click*
-- Can then access field state with `getFieldState` *click*
+- Can then get the field's state and render the error!

+*click*
+- Notice that we override the `name` field of the component's props, since `name` is now required for use in `getFieldState`.

 - While we're here, lets do something about...
 *click*
 - These, since every form is going to need them.